 Create New PST File in Outlook

-Microsoft Outlook, as a kind of a desktop email client, saves messages and other information in Outlook data files (PST).
+Outlook is a very well-known email client used by a vast number of users.
+As a desktop email client, Microsoft Outlook saves messages and other information in Outlook data files OST and copies in PST.
+OST (Offline Storage Table) stores a carbon copy of Outlook mailbox items on the user's system.
 The full abbreviation of PST is Personal Storage Table.
-On the local drive, a PST file holds user emails, connections, events, calendars, and other objects.
+A PST file saves user emails, connections, events, calendars, and other items on the local drive.

 As a result, the PST data is only available through the Outlook configuration on the system wherever it is kept.
-Fortunately, PST files may be transferred to a separate computer system using a portable device (like an external hard drive).
+Users can convert OST to PST as per their requirements.
+Fortunately, PST files can be transferred to a separate computer system using a portable device (like an external hard drive).

-Why the PST file format is a favorite file format among Outlook users?
+Why is the PST file format a favorite among MS Outlook users?

-How to Create New PST File in Microsoft Outlook?
+How to create a new PST File in MS Outlook?

-Various situations arise when creating a new PST file in Outlook is necessary for you.
-However, creating new PST files is such an easy task.
-But if you are not an expert, then simply follow the steps as follows and create it.
+Various situations arise when users realize the necessity to create a new PST file in MS Outlook is necessary for them.
+However, the process of creating new PST files is an easy task.
+But if you are not an expert, follow and create the steps.

 - 1. First, start Microsoft Outlook.
-Next, press New Items, then More Items, and finally Outlook Data Files.
+Next, press New Items, More Items, and Outlook Data Files.

-- 2. Input a name for the new PST file, then press OK.
+- 2. Input a name for the new PST file, and then press OK.

 - 3. However, if you want to create a PST file that will be password-protected, choose the Add Optional Password.

-- 4. Afterwards, input a password for that new PST file, validate it, and then press OK.
+- 4. Afterward, input a password for that new PST file, validate it, and press OK.

-The previous steps are for the most recent versions of Outlook.
-But if you are using an old version of Outlook, like Outlook 2003 or 2007, then there can be some variety in the steps and you will find the interface is not the same as the above.
+The previous steps are for the most recent versions of MS Outlook.
+But if you are using an old version of Outlook, like Outlook 2003 or 2007, then there can be some variety in the steps, and you will find the interface is different from the above.
 Read the steps as follows:

-- 1. Firstly, run Outlook 2003 or 2007 and then go to the File menu and choose the New Outlook data file.
+- 1. First, run MS Outlook 2003 or 2007, then go to the File menu and choose the New Outlook data file.

-- 2. To proceed, press on Office Outlook Personal Folder File (.PST) and then press Ok.
+- 2. To proceed, press Office Outlook Personal Folder File (PST) and then press OK.

-- 3. For the time being, simply type "New Folder" and then click the OK button.
+- 3. For now, type "New Folder" and click the OK button.

 - 4. Name the file in the name part of the dialogue box titled "Create Microsoft Personal Folders."
 We recommend naming the file after the purpose it will serve; this will help you differentiate between various files.

-Could it be possible to create a new file in Outlook Web Access?
+Is it possible to create a new PST file in Outlook Web Access?

-Many users prefer to use Outlook Web, and that’s why the much more commonly inquired question concerning PST file creation is whether or not, it can be done using Outlook's Web Access.
+Many users prefer to use Outlook Web, so the much more commonly inquired question concerning PST file creation is whether or not it can be done using Outlook's web access.
 Regretfully, it does not.
-Outlook's online interface does not support PST files, but you may archive emails into a PST by attaching them to the Exchange Server using MS Outlook.
+MS Outlook's online interface does not support PST files, but you may archive emails into a PST by attaching them to the Exchange Server using MS Outlook.

 Is it really possible to repair corrupt or inaccessible Outlook PST files?

 Yes, absolutely.
-You can repair your Outlook PST file if somehow it has been corrupted.
+You can repair your Outlook PST file if it has been corrupted and can create new PST file in MS Outlook.
 Usually, it is now a common issue.
-Because within the regular online activities, many malicious assets come into our devices, which can result in PST file corruption,
+Because within regular online activities, many malicious things come into our devices, which can result in PST file corruption.

 Besides, there are various reasons, like faulty add-ins, hardware-related problems, software-related problems, and many more.
+Over-sized PST files are also prone to corruption, hence inaccessibility, which is very common with organizations.
 But with the evolution of technology, experts have found a way to repair corrupted PST files.

 Have your PST files been corrupted?
 What is the best solution to repair them?

-Outlook's Inbox Repair program is located deep within your computer's Microsoft Office installation directory, so you'll have to do some searching to find it.
-After you've found and started Inbox Repair, all you have to do is choose the corrupted PST file and click the Repair button.
+Microsoft Outlook's Inbox Repair program is deep within your computer's Microsoft Office installation directory, so you'll have to search for it.
+After you've found and started Inbox Repair, you must choose the corrupted PST file and click the Repair button.
 It's so easy.
 Follow the steps as follows:

 - 1. First, close Microsoft Outlook.

-- 3. From that directory, find "ScanPST" and run it.
+- 3. From that directory, find "Scanpst.exe" and run it.

 - 4. Whenever the program opens, browse to add the desired PST file.